Sounds so romantic. Being a writer.

 But you could sure use a map and a compass to help you get what you need and find your way back.

-So these 4 cornerstones are like, your survival kit.
-A simple map, with the most important landmarks of becoming skilled, knowledgeable and successful writer.
+So these 4 cornerstones are like your survival kit.
+A simple map, with the most important landmarks of becoming a skilled, knowledgeable and successful writer.

 Sharpen up your machete, we’re going in.

 1. Build writer’s mindset

 Don’t get me wrong, but you’ll never become a writer, unless you ARE one.